renatobanzai/iris-multimodel-suite/readme.md

 ## Crypto Coins Market Graph
 The crypto coins market isn't only BTC (Bitcoins), if we take a look at the biggest Crypto Coin Exchange (Binance) we can see plenty ways to trade crypto coins.
 And how IRIS Multimodel Pattern can help us to do it?
 In this particular case this application uses IRIS with 2 datamodels.
-1st to ilustrate the link between market crypto coins and altcoins I am using the globals
+1st to ilustrate the link between market crypto coins and altcoins I am using the globals and the value stored is a json document like.
+Using this graph you can click at each symbol to trade using the binance home broker, but if you want, you can create your own home broker using all the features of python + Intersystems Iris.

+## Fish Species Database Using Globals
+Ingesting data from fishbase we can store all relations between family, genus and species of fish.
+And by click or text we can query to see what we want + the fish picture.
+This is an interactive graph which can make easier the learning path of each specie.
+And depending on which data is ingested, is simple to render this graph.

 ## Multimodel?
 Almost market developers used to use one technology for each data model concept.
 With Intersystems Iris you can do it with